Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Conclusions

 Comparison with available measurements for TCV discharge \#65125 shows reasonable agreement for electron density and temperature profiles within the limitations of the diagnostics and simulation assumptions.
 The simulations reproduce characteristic phenomena such as turbulent blob development in the SOL and formation of a radial electric field.
 Power accounting indicates consistency between injected and exhausted power under the adaptive sourcing implementation.

 We further evaluate the adaptive sourcing approach by comparing positive triangularity (PT) and negative triangularity (NT) discharges (\#65125 and \#65130).
 The simulations reproduce an NT electron density increase in the core region.
 They also indicate an approximately 20\% higher $\mathbf{E} \times \mathbf{B}$ shearing rate in the outer edge region, along with a modest change in power partition (wall vs limiter).
+These observations are consistent with proposed NT confinement mechanisms. \modifi{ The spectrum of density and temperature fluctuations at the outer mid-plane (OMP) also indicate a reduction of turbulent activity at mid-to-high wavenumbers in the NT case, consistent with reduced turbulent transport.
+The electron contributes dominantly to the turbulent heat flux in both configurations, indicating the prevalence of TEM driven turbulence.
+This is confirmed by performing linear \gyacomo{} simulations using the logarithmic gradients obtained from the nonlinear \gkyl{} simulations as input.}

-These observations are consistent with proposed NT confinement mechanisms.
-However, some limitations remain: (i) a simplified recycling model lacking neutral cooling physics, and (ii) omission of radial variation in shaping parameters in the Miller geometry that may influence inner-edge transport.
-Addressing these limitations (e.g., via a neutral model \citep{Bernard2022KineticModelingNeutral}, inclusion of selected finite Larmor radius and electromagnetic extensions) and extending validation to additional devices and regimes constitute the most immediate next steps.
-We plan to investigate further improvements to the boundary condition, such as relaxing the $\phi=0$ constraint at the inner boundary.
-This may also involve reducing the shear flow region near the inner boundary, which could be suppressing turbulence in that area.
-Additionally, a more comprehensive assessment of NT effects requires broader parameter scans in more controlled settings to isolate causality.
-A direct comparison with GBS NT studies \citep{Riva2020ShapingEffects} would help in this regard, also clarifying the role of kinetic effects.
+\modifi{ However, several limitations remain in our Gkeyll simulation framework: (i) a simplified recycling model lacking neutral cooling physics, (ii) the omission of radial variation in shaping parameters in the Miller geometry that may influence inner-edge transport, (iii) the lack of higher-order FLR effects, and (iv) electromagnetic fluctuations.

+Addressing the recycling model, a more accurate neutral treatment \citep{Bernard2022KineticModelingNeutral} would likely have a larger impact on the ion temperature profile in the SOL, as the current recycling source does not capture neutral cooling effects.
+Regarding geometry, improvements are being made to generate the computational domain directly from EFIT equilibrium reconstructions \citep{Liu2025collision}, which reduces uncertainties associated with the accuracy of our Miller parametrization.
+Additionally, the recent implementation of X-point geometry in \gkyl{} \citep{shukla2025constructingfieldalignedcoordinate} will enable turbulence simulations of diverted configurations in the future.
+This capability opens the path toward validation against the TCV-X21 dataset \citep{Oliveira2022ValidationCase} which is a reference benchmark for edge turbulence codes \citep{michels2021,ulbl2023tcvx21genex,Wang2024solpsitertcvx21,bufferand2024soledge3xtcvx21,dudson2025validationhermes3turbulencesimulations}.

+Higher-order FLR and electromagnetic effects will be required to explore regimes with higher pressure gradients, such as in spherical tokamaks and the H-mode pedestal region.
+Recent work \citep{balestri2025interplaytriangularitymtm} indicates also that micro tearing modes may detrimentally impact NT confinement, motivating future investigation of global full-f electromagnetic gyrokinetic simulations in NT configurations.